saudbinayed/binout/LS-DYNA-sample/README.md

 ### notes
 The model is 3D, but it was represented and solved as 2D according to the assumption of plain strain.
 Plain strain applies to cases where the third dimension (out-of-plane) is infinite, and hence there is no displacements and strains along that dimension.
 We confined ourselves to a slice of unit thickness (in the third dimension).
-Therefore, all quantities are reported in absolute units (i.e. we dropped the "per unit" thickness).
+Therefore, all quantities are reported in absolute units (i.e. we dropped the "per unit" thickness for the energies).